 - Headlamp with batteries: I recommend having a headlamp but a flashlight will do just fine.
 A headlamp makes life a little more simple because it frees up both of your hands to do other things.
 Remember to include plenty of backup batteries.

 - Potable water and a purification method: Drinking water is a high priority item for your emergency kit.
 Since flooding is likely to occur, you can expect the city water to be contaminated.
-You can stockpile cases of water bottles, or do something a lot more convenient and cost-efficient: get water boxes or a water tank.
-These come with purification supplies as well, so it’s a win-win!
+You can stockpile cases of water bottles or store your water in tanks.

 - Long-term food storage: Even if your home survives the tsunami, you should expect widespread damage across the coastal region of your city.
 You should expect delays in the delivery of food and other supplies to your city, as roads may be blocked and prevent relief from coming in.
 Keep a supply of long-term food stored in your house for such occurrences.
 These food kits are ideal because it gives you the peace of mind of not having to rotate your food in 20 years.
 Once reconstituted (with water), these meals will provide nutrition to your family.
 Rest assured that they’re made with high-quality non-GMO ingredients.
 A safe way to cook and prepare your food is with a stove and fuel kit like this one— it’s safe to use indoors because the fuel does not release toxic fumes.
 Win-win!